killergerbah/asbplayer-docs/docs/common-issues.md

 ### asbplayer keeps asking for permission to record audio

 asbplayer is not currently compatible with the Volume Master extension.
 So you'll need to disable it.

+### Audio recordings are garbled, scratchy, or spotty

+This is usually due to insufficient CPU.
+If you are on a laptop, make sure it's connected to a power source.
+In general make sure your CPU is not being throttled by battery-saving mode, etc.